OlehLeo/email-signature-frontend/README.md

 # Project setup and Development

-* Run `npm ci` to install all dependencies for root directory and all included projects
+* Run `npm ci` to install all dependencies for root directory
 * Run `npm run serve` to compile and hot-reloads for development
 * Run `npm run build` to compile and minifie for production